We organise events with our partner organisations in order to bring people together to share knowledge and ideas.

 Campfires and Science: Wild DNA

-Come and learn how to collect environmental DNA samples at this free event.
-This event is the first in a series of events which are part of our new and exciting ‘Wild DNA’ project, funded by the Victorian Government.
+This free event hosted by ‘Science for All’ was attended by nearly 30 people, who had a chance to come and learn how to collect environmental DNA samples.
+This event was the first in a series of events which are part of our new and exciting ‘Wild DNA’ project, funded by the Victorian Government.
 Learn more about the project here and how you can get involved.
 We’re currently looking for members of the public who are interested in being trained to teach others how to gather environmental DNA samples.
 Contact email@example.com.

 Date: 13th October 2018